Why is it called orange wine and what does it mean

-Orange wine has been rising steadily in popularity during the last years.
+Orange wine has been rising steadily in popularity during the last several years.
 It might still be considered by some as a trend only but for most wine lovers it is a winemaking method that has returned to stay.
 Why is it called orange wine and what does it mean?

 Does it have anything to do with Holland and their national color?
 Perhaps it is the Dutch national wine?

 Does it have anything to do with oranges?
 Is it a fruit wine?

 Well, it is a clear NO to all of these questions.